justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u lithium-ca mkdir /var/lib/lithium-ca/signed
 ```

-# Root CA secret
+# Create the root CA secret

+This step applies under the following circumstances:

+- You are creating your first root CA certificate
+- You are creating a new root CA certificate after the previous certificate expired.

-Create the root key using the following command and ensure that only
+Create the root key `lithium-ca.key` using the following command and ensure that only
-`lithium-ca` can read it:
+`lithium-ca` can read it using the following commands:

 ```bash
 sudo -u lithium-ca openssl ecparam \